Our May Food Collection will be on the weekend of April 30th & May 1st. And right now our food cupboard is in great need of the following items:

 Prepared rice – people seem to prefer plain rice as the prepared rice boxes remain on our shelves

 Thank you for all that you do, as the Food Cupboard would not exist without your dedicated support and wonderful generosity!
 May God bless you and your families for your on-going support to the needy in our Lansdale community.
-And may you enjoy a very Happy Thanksgiving!
-Gratefully, Sister Barbara
+With gratitude, Sister Barbara

 The death of someone important to you – whether it is a spouse, a parent, a sibling, a friend, or a child – is a difficult and highly emotional experience.
 Your grief journey can be overwhelming or even confusing at times.
 The Bereavement Ministry of Mary, Mother of the Redeemer, in conjunction with St. Stanislaus Parish, is here to help you, guide you, and prayerfully support you as you heal.